Jack Emblow: Biography

-He has been regarded as Britain's top jazz accordionist although Emblow has always said that he is a 'general all rounder'.
+He has been regarded as Britain's top jazz accordionist, although Emblow has always said that he is a 'general all rounder'.
 For over 40 years he provided the accordion accompaniment for the Cliff Adams Singers in their half hour broadcasts on BBC Radio called Sing Something Simple.
 During a BBC Radio 2 revamp, starting in January 1973, Emblow was asked to form and front a quintet called 'The French Collection' which he led on the French Musette accordion.
 It was created to offer light-hearted happy sounding incidental music for the Ray Moore Show on BBC Radio 2.
-The group became very popular and several LP recordings were made.
+The group became popular, and several LP recordings were made.

 Emblow uses a straight-tuned Excelsior accordion, which has a dedicated tone chamber enabling him to create a mellow tone.
 He has contributed to the incidental music for the sitcom television series Last of the Summer Wine as well as playing the theme music to the sitcom 'Allo 'Allo!.
 His long career brought him the British Academy of Songwriters Composers and Authors Gold Badge of Merit for Music.

 In more recent years Emblow has worked with jazz guitarist Martin Taylor on recordings of Spirit of Django series.
-One of the tracks from the series was used in a well known television car advert featuring characters 'Nicole' and her ‘papa’.
-In 2002, he was elected Honorary President of the National Accordion Organisation of the United Kingdom and continued to give recitals throughout the UK until his retirement in July 2016.
+One of the tracks from the series was used in a well known television car advert featuring characters 'Nicole' and her 'papa'.
+In 2002, he was elected Honorary President of the National Accordion Organisation of the United Kingdom, and continued to give recitals throughout the UK until his retirement in July 2016.
 He has been dubbed 'Peter Pan' by his fellow musicians due to his young appearance for his age.
 He cites his influences as Art Van Damme and Ernie Felice, both of whom were accordionists with the Benny Goodman Band.

 Personal life

-Emblow married Pat Lowe, a fellow accordionist, whilst he was with the Amalfi Trio in London's west end.
+Emblow married Pat Lowe, a fellow accordionist, whilst he was with the Amalfi Trio in London's West End.
 He also met friend, and jazz accordionist, Tony Compton in the early 1960s.
 They began playing together in 1985 at an impromptu session at the jazz masterclass at an accordion festival.
 They continued to play together for many years after this.